-In its Thematic Review: Interim Reporting and its Annual Review of Corporate Reporting, the FRC indicates that disclosure of APMs continues to be an area where it has frequent findings.
+In its October 2021 Annual Review of Corporate Reporting and its Thematic Review: Interim Reporting, the FRC indicates that disclosure of APMs continues to be an area where it has frequent findings.
 Companies are reminded that APMs should have clear and accurate labelling, an explanation of their relevance and use, be reconciled to the closest IFRS measure and not be given more prominence than the equivalent IFRS measures.
 Additionally, specific explanations should be given as to why management has classified items as exceptional (for example impairment of assets) and the rationale for such classification in order to meet the expectations of investors.
 The FRC expects companies to provide specific, rather than general, explanations for all material classes of adjusting or exceptional items.

 In the current uncertain economic environment, companies may decide to disclose new, or adjust existing APMs.
-Both ESMA (in its Public Statement on the implications of COVID-19 for half-yearly financial reports and in its additional Q&A on the use of APMs in a COVID-19 environment) and the FRC (in its December 2020 Company Guidance (COVID-19)) have previously issued guidance which continues to be relevant.
-In particular, both the FRC and ESMA urge companies not to exclude the pervasive effects of events such as COVID-19 from existing APMs or to introduce new APMs to do so.
-APMs should be presented consistently over time and in line with the last annual report.
-Where there has been a change in APMs, an explanation should be provided in accordance with the ESMA Guidelines on APMs (see 10.6 and 10.7 in the accompanying checklist).
-The guidance applies to APMs presented both inside and outside of financial statements aswell as APMs presented only in the interim management report.]
+Previous messages contained within COVID-19 guidance issued by ESMA (in its additional Q&A on the use of APMs in a COVID-19 environment) and the FRC (in its December 2020 Company Guidance (COVID-19)) remain equally relevant when considering potential APM adjustments related to other significant events such as the conflict between Russia and Ukraine.
+Both the FRC and ESMA urge companies not to exclude the pervasive effects of events such as COVID-19 or the conflict between Russia and Ukraine from existing APMs or to introduce new APMs to do so.
+Instead, APMs should be presented consistently over time and in line with the last annual report and the impacts of such events should be described in narrative form.
+Where there has been a change in APMs, an explanation should be provided of the changes and why they result in reliable and more relevant information in accordance with the ESMA Guidelines on APMs (see 10.6 and 10.7 in the accompanying checklist).
+The guidance applies to APMs presented both inside and outside of financial statements as well as APMs presented only in the interim management report.]

-Metric Definition Reconciliation to financial statements Purpose 2021 2020
+Metric Definition Reconciliation to financial statements Purpose